To learn about courses in computer science, click here.

 disciplinary, 15 courses

-MATH 135, MATH 204, MATH 232, MATH 331, and MATH 375; CPSC 124; three additional Mathematics courses at the 200-level or above; two additional Mathematics courses at the 300-level or above; one additional Computer Science course (CPSC 220 and above); and three additional courses in the Natural Science division that count towards the major in their respective departments.
+MATH 135, MATH 204, MATH 232, MATH 331, and MATH 375; CPSC 124; three additional mathematics courses at the 200-level or above; two additional mathematics courses at the 300-level or above; one additional computer science course (CPSC 220 and above); and three additional courses in the Natural Science Division that count towards the major in their respective departments.
 Completion of an honors project and presentation of the thesis at the Senior Symposium may be substituted for MATH 471.

 REQUIREMENTS FOR THE MINOR